-- The Paul D. Wellstone Muscular Dystrophy Cooperative Research Centers (MDCRCs) were established in response to the Muscular Dystrophy Community Assistance, Research, and Education Amendments (MD-CARE Act) of 2001 (Public Law 107-84) with the goal of expanding and intensifying research on muscular dystrophies.
+- The Paul D. Wellstone Muscular Dystrophy Specialized Research Centers (MDSRCs) were established in response to the Muscular Dystrophy Community Assistance, Research, and Education Amendments (MD-CARE Act) of 2001 (Public Law 107-84) with the goal of expanding and intensifying research on muscular dystrophies.
 The six centers are funded by the NICHD, National Institute of Arthritis and Musculoskeletal and Skin Diseases; the National Heart, Lung, and Blood Institute; and the National Institute of Neurological Disorders and Stroke.

 - The NIH Autism Centers of Excellence (ACE) program is a trans-NIH initiative that supports large-scale multidisciplinary studies on autism spectrum disorders, with the goal of determining the disorders’ causes and the best treatments for them.